top of page

 Hong Kong Commercial Property: Office Market Recovery Gains Momentum

+However, decentralised areas like Hong Kong East and Kowloon East continue to experience significant rental corrections and high vacancy rates.
+This highlights a diverging market performance.
 Capital values tell a sobering story.
-Capital values of overall Grade A offices fell 2.7% in the second half of 2025, while capital values of High Street shops fell a further 7.7% in the second half after dropping 10.2% in the first half, with capital values plunging 17.1% in 2025.
+Overall Grade A office capital values fell 2.7% in the second half of 2025.
+Capital values of High Street shops fell a further 7.7% in the second half after dropping 10.2% in the first half, with capital values plunging 17.1% in 2025.

 Hong Kong Property Developers: Sun Hung Kai Thrives While New World Struggles

-The beleaguered developer secured a HK$88.2 billion ($11.2 billion) loan on June 30, in an eleventh-hour deal.
+New World secured a HK$88.2 billion ($11.2 billion) loan on June 30, in an eleventh-hour deal.
 Once among the most deep-pocketed property giants in the city, New World has faced mounting financial pressure, reporting its first loss in two decades in the 2024 financial year.

 In a recent development, Goldman Sachs Group has sought to purchase a portion of New World Development's loans at a discount.
 The US investment bank approached some lenders involved in the record $11 billion loan extended to New World in June, willing to buy the debt at a discount of at least 15 cents on the dollar.